AshwaniRaii/lead-gen-page/README.md

 To use this lead generation page, simply copy and paste the code into your project.
 The page will be ready to use immediately.

+## Lead Capture Forms

+This lead generation page includes various forms to capture leads:

+- **Form**: Collects basic contact information such as name, email,phone and message.

+## Modal for Lead Capture

+A modal is included to capture leads in a non-intrusive manner.
+The modal can be triggered by various user actions (e.g., clicking a button, scrolling to a certain point) and can be customized to include any of the lead capture forms mentioned above.

 ## Contributions

 Contributions and feedback are welcome!
 Feel free to open issues or submit pull requests.